 Continuing, you soon come upon a clearing with a picnic table and a fine view of Boott Spur and Mount Washington.

-Continuing past the picnic table you climb a grass-covered road which leads to a small cross-country ski trail system maintained by the Jackson Ski Touring Foundation.
+Continuing past the picnic table you climb a grass-covered road that leads to a small cross-country ski trail system maintained by the Jackson Ski Touring Foundation.
 The trails are fairly well signed with maps posted at major intersections.

 As you climb, you’ll pass a nice scenic view on your right.
 What a nice place for a picnic!

-Continuing,you’ll come to the intersection between Hall’s Ledge and the Wildcat Valley Ski Trail.
+Continuing, you’ll come to the intersection between Hall’s Ledge and the Wildcat Valley Ski Trail.
 Turn left and start climbing.
 There will be a number of intersections with other cross-country ski trails….just bear left at each one and you’ll stay on the right path.

 Soon, you’ll re-enter the National Forest.
 This is an active downhill ski trail so you’ll probably want to stay off it in winter unless you are coming down on skis.
-As you keep climbing you will come to the wide open birch glade pictured at the top of this post.
+As you keep climbing you will come to the wide-open birch glade pictured at the top of this post.
 Unfortunately, most of the birches are dead.

 I encountered snow from 3200 to 3400′ and from 3600′ to 4000′ at the top of the Wildcat Ski Resort ski lifts.
 I was a little bit more prepared for deep snow this weekend, with snowshoes and winter boots.
 The snow depth was about two feet with very little monorail.

 As I neared the top of the ski lifts, it started to rain heavily.
-Then is started to lightning.
+Then it started to lightning.
 I took off my snowshoes, dropped my internal frame backpack and aluminum hiking poles, and dashed up to the viewing platform at the summit of Wildcat D (4069′).
-Not wanting to be the highpoint of the mountain, I dashed back down scooping up my gear and stumbled down below treeline again at the top of the ski trail.
+Not wanting to be the highpoint of the mountain, I dashed back down scooping up my gear, and stumbled down below treeline again at the top of the ski trail.
 From there it was an easy descent.

 The nice thing about this route is the gradual gradient, which is quite pleasant once you get to the picnic table in Hall’s Ledge Trail.
 I’m not sure that I would recommend it for early summer when it’s likely to become very muddy from snowmelt, but it may also be nice again in autumn.
 I guess I’ll have to return and find out.
 It’s certainly a change of pace over the other more commonly used trails up to the Wildcats.